hauselin/RDataScience/README.md

 You can install one package at a time or multiple at once.
 I suggest installing one at a time because it can be can be error-prone if you try to install too many packages at once because the warning/error messages can become difficult quite abstruse (if there are any).

 Comments are preceded by the # symbol in R, and you can use # or #' for multi-line comments.
-R won't
+R won't run any code that's preceded by the # symbol.

 ```
 # install packages all at once using c(), which allows you to combine/concatenate stuff